City of Joondalup: Other representation

 At state parliament level, the City of Joondalup's resident's are represented in the Western Australian Legislative Assembly's North Metropolitan Region in five electoral districts Burns Beach, Carine, Hillarys, Kingsley and Joondalup.

-In the Australian federal parliament, the City is part of the Division of Moore and is currently represented by member, Ian Goodenough.
+In the Australian federal parliament, the City is part of the Division of Moore and is currently represented by member Tom French.

 Law

 The Western Australia Police Force has a police station based in Joondalup and covers their Joondalup District.
 There are two other police stations in the City, one at Hillarys and the other in Warwick.

 The WA Magistrates Court has metropolitan court based in Joondalup that deals with both criminal offences and civil claims for debt or damages and non-offences.